 For our standard hour-long tours, we recommend that groups plan on being at Eastern State for an hour and a half.
 If the site is open to the public, and operating with no restrictions, the group is welcome to stay longer to explore the site on their own, visit our artist installations and prison history exhibits or have lunch on the penitentiary’s baseball field.
 If a group has limited time, we can also provide shorter tours.

 Yes!
-Private group tours must be scheduled at least one week in advance.
+Private group tours must be scheduled at least two weeks in advance.
 Our morning time slots fill up very quickly, especially during the school year, so we recommend scheduling your tour as soon as you chose the date and time you would like to visit.

 Eastern State Penitentiary Historic Site, Inc.’s taxpayer identification number is 31-1627155.
 A copy of our Form W-9 is also available for download.

 No. You know your group best.
 Please plan on bringing an appropriate number of responsible chaperones.
 Chaperones must be 18 years of age or older and stay with their assigned group throughout the visit.
 We provide one complimentary admission per fifteen paying visitors.